kikiisong/Poppy_Fitbit/README.md

 Fitbit SDK Version: 4.2

 ## Firebase Server
-A intermediate server is needed to facilitate the communication between Fitbit and the robot system.
+A intermediate server/database is needed to facilitate the communication between Fitbit and the robot system.
 1. [Set up and deploy a firebase server.](https://firebase.google.com/docs/hosting/quickstart)
 2. Use npm to install express and other JavaScript packages.